 - Third Party: These discuss images or content that do not belong to the site publisher, and state that it may publish third party content without necessarily endorsing it or being affiliated with it in any way.

-Having trouble figuring out what to say in your Disclaimer?
-The information, products, or services available on your website will determine what elements you need to include.
+Having trouble figuring out what to say in your disclaimer?
+The information, products, and services available on your website will determine what elements you need to include.

 4. Website Disclaimer Examples

 Here are some good examples from other online businesses and applications:

 AIMSICD is a mobile application that is designed to detect IMSI-Catchers, which are false mobile towers—or base stations–that interfere with a target mobile phone and its actual service provider.
 Because this is an experimental app that is still in development, AIMSICD states below that they will not be held responsible if their product fails, for whatever reason, to protect its users.

 Ebay’s statements are accessible through a link on the site’s main page, but can also be found under the photos and product descriptions of auctioned items.
 This particular example states that all descriptions of items “should be strictly regarded as an opinion only, with no warranty given nor implied against error or omission.”
 This protects Ebay from complaints or claims concerning the condition of the products auctioned on their website.